NBA Players

 In April 2015, JaVale McGee paid $2.405 million for a 6,263-square-foot Mediterranean mansion in Encino, California, which was sold by professional singer Marc Anthony.

-The home boasts six bedrooms, eight bathrooms, a resort-style pool, spa, cabana, and shower room in the backyard.
+The home boasts six bedrooms, eight bathrooms, a resort-style pool, spa, cabana, and a shower room in the backyard.
 The inside is just as impressive, with five bedrooms, nine bathrooms, a gourmet kitchen, a movie theater, and a private gym with mirrored walls.
 Even a second-story deck provides stunning views of the half-acre property.

 Just six months after purchasing the home, JaVale put the property on the rental market, asking for $15,000/month.
 It appears to have been rented on and off for roughly a year.
 In August 2019, he listed it for sale with an asking price of $3.3 million.
 The price was reduced gradually multiple times before selling for just $2.525 million in October 2020.